scotws/TaliForth2/docs/manual.md

 # Manual for Tali Forth 2 for the 65c02
+Sam Colwell
+Scot W. Stevenson

 Tali Forth 2 is a bare-metal ANS(ish) Forth for the 65c02 8-bit MPU.
 It aims to be, roughly in order of importance, easy to try out (just run the included binary), simple (subroutine threading model), specific (for the 65c02 only), and standardized (ANS Forth).